 Colostrum is the first milk that a mare produces after foaling.
 It is particularly rich in antibodies, which provide immunity for newborn foals.

-Foals are born without a fully developed immune system and rely on a passive transfer of antibodies from their dam to help build their immune defences.
+Foals are born without a fully developed immune system and rely on a passive transfer of antibodies from their dam to help build their immune defenses.
 Consuming enough high-quality colostrum in the first 6 – 12 hours of life is critical for the foal’s health and survival.

 Colostrum contains antibody proteins called immunoglobulins and other factors, which help combat diseases that could otherwise be deadly for foals.